Last updated on 16 October 2020

 If you are having problems conceiving, see your gynaecologist.
 Your gynaecologist will help you find out the possible cause of your fertility problem and treat it.
 She should let you know all your options and the possible outcomes before starting any treatment.
 In this case, you are better off seeking treatment sooner rather than later, because fertility declines with age.

-Article with contribution by Dr Kelly Loi, obstetrician and gynaecologist at Mount Elizabeth Hospital.
+Article contributed by Dr Kelly Loi, obstetrician and gynaecologist at Mount Elizabeth Hospital.